-- Mineral reserves for the combined Yaraguá and Veta Sur vein systems totaling 3.7 million ounces of gold and 10.7 million ounces of silver (13.7 million tonnes grading 8.4 g/t gold and 24.3 g/t silver)
+- Mineral Reserves for the combined Yaraguá and Veta Sur vein systems totaling 3.71 million ounces of gold and 10.7 million ounces of silver (13.72 million tonnes grading 8.4 g/t gold and 24.3 g/t silver)

 - Mineral Resources: 5.67 million M&I gold (eq) ounces @ 11 g/t from 16.02 million tonnes, 6.46 million Inferred gold (eq) ounces @ 9.2 g/t from 21.87 million tonnes

-- Significant exploration upside: multi-million ounces of existing Inferred gold from two vein deposits not included in Feasibility Study; both deposits remain open along strike and depth; four new vein systems at drill-ready stage
+- Significant exploration upside: multi-million ounces of existing Inferred gold not included in Feasibility Study; both deposits remain open along strike and depth; four new vein systems at drill-ready stage

 - Environmental permitting completed: Buriticá is a Project of National Strategic Interest (PINE)

 - Vein continuity and robust mineability: pilot-scale mine operating for 23 years; over 10 km of underground development completed; trial mining stopes successfully extracted by long-hole (see May 3, 2016 news release).